cryptoverser-project/binancer/README.md

-# Binance REST API Wrapper for R
+# Wrapper for Binance REST API in R

 The "binancer" package is part of a collection of development tools designed for retrieving cryptocurrency data.
 It enables you to access various data related to cryptocurrency pairs through the [Binance API](https://binance-docs.github.io/apidocs).
+More details and examples documenting the functions can be found at [cryptoverser.org](https://cryptoverser.org/docs).

 # Installation